 Louise Mackenzie is an artist and researcher based in Newcastle, United Kingdom.
 Working across mediums and often engaging with fields outside of the cultural sector, her interdisciplinary practice is concerned with articulating human/material relationships through process, chance, appropriation and translation.
 She is a director of ASCUS Art and Science, Edinburgh, lecturer at Duncan of Jordanstone College of Art and Design, Dundee, and researcher at both Newcastle and Northumbria Universities in the United Kingdom.
 Her artworks have been exhibited nationally and internationally, including ZKM, Germany, and BALTIC, United Kingdom, and she has written for Bloomsbury, Manchester University Press, Intellect, Springer, MIT Press and PUBLIC Journal.

-Contact: Contemporary Art Practice, Crawford 517, Duncan of Jordanstone College of Art and Design, University of Dundee, Perth Road, Dundee DD1 4HT, UK; Hub for Biotechnology in the Built Environment, Devonshire Building, Newcastle University, Newcastle upon Tyne NE1 7RU, UK.
+Contact: Contemporary Art Practice, Duncan of Jordanstone College of Art and Design, University of Dundee, Perth Road, Dundee DD1 4HT, UK; Hub for Biotechnology in the Built Environment, Newcastle University, Newcastle upon Tyne NE1 7RU, UK.

 E-mail: lmackenzie001@dundee.ac.uk, louise.mackenzie@newcastle.ac.uk